On K\"ahler Ricci shrinker surfaces: Canonical neighborhood theorem—part B

 Therefore, by the same arguments as in the proof of Claim 3, we immediately conclude that $\MS''=\emptyset$.
 Since $(\RR',g')$ has nonnegative sectional curvature, $(\RR''_{-\delta_0},g''_{-\delta_0})$ splits a line from Toponogov’s splitting theorem.
 Since $(\RR''_{-\delta_0},g''_{-\delta_0})$ is nonflat by our construction, it is clear that the parallel vector field $W''$ is along the splitting direction.
 Therefore, it follows from \eqref{E413aa} that $W''$ induces a splitting direction for each $t\le -\delta_0$.
 In other words, we conclude that

 where $\RR'''$ is a $2$-dimensional Ricci flow spacetime defined on $(-\infty,-\delta_0]$.
 Now, we can repeat the above argument to show that $\RR'''$ is given by a conventional Ricci flow, which is a nonflat $\kappa$-noncollapsed ancient solution to the Ricci flow with nonnegative and bounded curvature on each compact time-interval.
 Therefore, it is known from \cite{Pe1} that such a solution must be isometric to standard $S^2$ or $\RP^2$.
 Notice the latter is excluded because of orientability as before.
-From the smooth convergence at $-\delta_0$, we conclude that $(\RR'_{\bar t},g'_{\bar t})$ has smaller and smaller cylinders $S^2 \times \R$.
+From the smooth convergence at $-\delta_0$ and the fact that the rescaling factor $Q_i \to +\infty$, we conclude that $(\RR'_{\bar t},g'_{\bar t})$ contains cylindrical $S^2 \times \R$-like regions with arbitrarily small radius.
 However, it contradicts \cite[Proposition 2.2]{CZ06a} (see also the proof of \cite[Theorem 46.1]{KL08}) since $(\RR'_{\bar t},g'_{\bar t})$ has nonnegative sectional curvature.

 In sum, we have proved that $(\RR'_t,g'_t)$ has uniformly bounded curvature for any $t<0$.
 Therefore, Claim 4 is confirmed by the reasons mentioned above.

 \textbf{Claim 5}: $(M_i,\tilde g_i(t),J_i,x_i)_{t \in I}$ converges smoothly to $(\CP^1 \times \C ,g_c(t) ,J_c)_{t \in I}$.